Manufacturers Trust Company Building: 2000s

-By 2000, Chase intended to sell 510 Fifth Avenue.
-At the time, fashion designer Elie Tahari and his eponymous firm had a design studio and sample room at 510 Fifth Avenue.
+By 2000, Chase intended to sell the Manufacturers Trust Company Building.
+At the time, fashion designer Elie Tahari and his eponymous firm had a design studio and sample room there.
 Chase filed a lawsuit against Tahari, alleging that his office was a fire hazard akin to a sweatshop, while a garment workers' union sided with Tahari and alleged that Chase was trying to break the lease to sell the building more profitably.
 The fire hazard accusations stemmed from a dispute wherein Tahari had allegedly refused to install sprinklers.
-Tahari was ultimately allowed to stay, and in 2001, Chase sold 510 Fifth Avenue to Tahl-Propp Equities for $24 million.
-Chase kept the 150000 ft2 of air rights over the building, retained ownership of the Bertoia sculptures, and continued to maintain a branch on the first floor of 510 Fifth Avenue.
+Tahari was ultimately allowed to stay, and, in 2001, Chase sold the Manufacturers Trust Company Building to Tahl-Propp Equities for $24 million.
+Chase kept the 150000 ft2 of air rights over the building, retained ownership of the Bertoia sculptures, and continued to maintain a branch on the first floor of the Manufacturers Trust Company Building.
 Tahl Propp Equities made Tahari a limited partner as part of the sale.

-Vornado Realty Trust indicated its intent to acquire 510 Fifth Avenue in March 2010, and purchased the property that October for $57 million.
+Vornado Realty Trust indicated its intent to acquire the Manufacturers Trust Company Building in March 2010, and purchased the property that October for $57 million.
 Chase closed its bank branch in the building shortly afterward.
 The Bertoia artwork on the second floor was disassembled because Chase's lease agreement at the building required it to take the artwork if it moved away.
 The removal of the artwork prompted preservationists to start a campaign to grant landmark status to the interior.
 When the LPC held a hearing on the proposed designation, the Historic Districts Council and Vornado expressed support for such a designation.
 The LPC designated the mid-century modern interiors of the first and second floors as a landmark in February 2011.